Regularity of weak minimizers of the K-energy and applications to properness and K-stability: Introduction and main results

 Our K-stability results fit into a circle of ideas surrounding the Yau--Tian--Donaldson conjecture on a polarized manifold $(X,L)$, saying that the first Chern class of $L$ contains a K\"ahler metric with constant scalar curvature if and only if $(X,L)$ is stable in an appropriate sense, inspired by Geometric Invariant Theory.
 In the formulation introduced by Donaldson \cite{do1} the stability in question was formulated as K-polystability, but in view of an example in \cite{acgt} there is widespread belief that the notion of K-(poly)stability has to be strengthened (unless $X$ is Fano and $L$ is the anti-canonical polarization).
 In case $G$ is trivial, uniform K-stability was introduced in the thesis of Sz\'ekelyhidi (see also \cite{sz,Der,bhj0}) to provide such a stronger notion.
-In the light of the recent variational approach to the Yau--Tian--Donaldson conjecture introduced in \cite{bbj} it seems that the main analytical hurdle in proving that uniform K-stability conversely implies the existence of a constant scalar curvature metric is the general form of the regularity conjecture alluded to above.
+In light of the recent variational approach to the Yau--Tian--Donaldson conjecture introduced in \cite{bbj} it seems that one of the main analytic hurdles in proving that uniform K-stability conversely implies the existence of a constant scalar curvature metric is the general form of the regularity conjecture alluded to above.
 Finally, it seems likely that our proof of K-polystability can be extended to the transcendental setting considered very recently in \cite{SD,DeR} but we will not go further into this here.
 In the case when $G$ is trivial, properness does imply uniform K-stability also in the transcendtal setting, as shown in \cite{DeR}.

 \paragraph{Acknowledgments.} The first named author was supported by the Swedish Research Council, the European Research Council and the Knut and Alice Wallenberg foundation.
-The second named author has been partially supported by BSF grant 2012236.
+The second named author has been partially supported by BSF grant 2012236 and NSF grant DMS-1610202.

 The first named author is grateful to S\'ebastien Boucksom and Mattias Jonsson for discussions and for sharing the preprint \cite{bhj}.
 The second named author would like to thank L. Lempert, Y. Rubinstein for enlightening discussions on the topic of the paper and for making suggestions on how to improve the paper.
 The second named author would also like to thank G. Tian for explaining him how the techniques of \cite{t2} can be used to give another proof of Theorem \ref{thm: Kpolystable}.
+Lastly, we would like to thank the anonymous referee for suggesting numerous changes that greatly improved the presentation of the paper.